Earthworm Envy

 Special thanks to Frank, Jack, Keri, Greg, Allen, Ms. Chavez.
 Photo credits: Frank, Jack, Emily, Jay, Amy and Brandon

-Merritt’s Country Cafe an Example of Progressive Change (omelet review)
+Merritt’s Country Cafe and Example of Progressive Change

 Merritt’s Country Café, on any given day before the new Idaho smoking came into effect, was a den of smoke.
 The attractiveness of Merritt’s were the hours.
 A smoker could buy a bottomless cup of coffee and smoke for 24 hours, 7 days a week.
 You could always spot a first timer because they would come with a half pack of smokes.
 The regulars might have a half pack of smokes on the table but definitely kept a carton in the car along with a bottle of zippo fluid.
 The only thing that could make the smoker slow down might be the apocalypse, oxygen tank switch, death bed or sadly when the smoking laws changed.